suchov/suchov.github.io/cv.md

 * Building and leading an engineering team, through recruitment, development, and coaching
-* Driving the innovation, development, and implementation, of software infrastructure, that can scale to the needs of our global audience
+* Driving the innovation, development, and implementation, of software infrastructure, that can scale to the needs of our audience
 * Managing day to day engineering operations, deliverables, and priorities
+* Develop best practices and architecture
 * Participating in day to day development, architecture, and project planning
 * Ensuring engineering and operations teams are working closely and collaboratively as one team on behalf of the customer